GoClipse/goclipse/CONTRIBUTING.md

  * The contents of `gdb` and `gdb traces` console in Eclipse, for your debug launch.

 > (if you're looking for a place to upload large files, you can use https://gist.github.com)

+## Contributing
+The Goclipse project welcomes contributions.
+TODO more info